bps10/github-churn/Readme.md

 # CodeChurn: Keeping open source projects active

 ## Motivation
-Open source development has produced of a many valuable products that are used by engineers around the world.
+Open source development has produced millions of valuable products and tools that are used by engineers around the world.
 The success of these projects, however, depends on a large and active community of developers willing to donate their time.

 To get a sense of the overall health of this community, take for instance, the period between Jan-May 2016.
 During this time, there were 3.7 million users who had at least one open source event on github.
 The probelm is that over the next 5 months 48% of those users made zero contributions.